 Conclusion: many business opportunities, but you must prepare!

 If you are eager to expand your international business, then Germany is a pretty good destination for you.
 With a favorable business environment, you might find yourself at home.
-A complete market research will help you understand the country and formulate your international expansion strategy.
+A good market entry strategy will help you understand the country and formulate your international expansion strategy.